 Window Trim Sealing

-- Many times shortcuts have been taken in window installation and time was not taken to foam the rough opening around doors and windows.
-If they have skipped this, air can leak in and out of the home from around the trim pieces.
+Many times shortcuts have been taken in window installation and time was not taken to foam the rough opening around doors and windows.
+If this step has been skipped, air can leak in and out of the home from around the trim pieces.